jlesage/docker-dupeguru/README.md

 ## Accessing the GUI

-The graphical interface of the application can be accessed via:
+Assuming the host is mapped to the same ports as the container, the graphical interface of the application can be accessed via:

   * A web browser:
 ```
 http://<HOST IP ADDR>:5800